AaronLayton/slotty/README.md

 ## 🚀 Why Slotty?

-Tired of the rigid, error-prone `@RenderSection` system? **Slotty** brings modern content management to ASP.NET Core with a flexible, component-based approach that just works.
+Tired of the rigid, error-prone `@RenderSection` system? **Slotty** brings modern content management to ASP.NET Core with a flexible, component-based approach that enables **true component distribution**.

 ### The Problem with `@RenderSection`